byu-cpe/Maeser/sphinx-docs/development/development_setup.md

 make html
 ```

-When the process finishes, open `sphinx-docs/_build/html/index.html` in your browser to view the built documentation.
+When the process finishes, open `sphinx-docs/_build/html/index.html` in your browser to view the documentation.

 ---